lucianonooijen/Personal-Website/content/about.md

 +++
-title = "About Hugo"
+title = "About Luciano Nooijen" slug = "about me"
-slug = "about"
 +++

 Hugo is a static site engine written in Go.